 2. You know you’ve gotten a great deal on an installed solar system when you’re paying about $3.40 per watt.

-The average cost per watt on installed home solar systems in 2014 was $3.48 in the United States, according to Greentech Media.
-This includes all costs, from your panels to permitting, engineering, accessory equipment and installation.
+The average cost per watt on installed home solar systems in 2019 is $3.70 in the U.S., according to the Lawrence Berkeley National Laboratory.
+This includes all costs, from your panels to permitting, engineering, accessory equipment, and installation.

 3. Solar panel requirements, rebates and installation codes are all covered by federal law.
 There’s no need to check with local authorities about the panels you plan to connect to the utility grid.